bhopals/java-script-algorithms-and-data-structures-masterclass/15-merge-sort.md

 - FASTER SORTS

-  - BUBBLE/INSERT/SELECTION Sort ==> MERGE/QUICK/RADIX sort
+  - BUBBLE/INSERT/SELECTION Sort ==> MERGE/QUICK/RADIX SORT
   - There is a family of Sorting Algorithms that can improve time complexity from `O(n2)` to `O(n log n)`

 - WHY LEARN THIS?